ads8046/diversio-frontend-exercise/README.md

 my application.
 After checking off the functional and non-functional requirements, I expanded the scope a little and I added a bit of my creative touch to make the widget look nice.

-9. Lastly, I tried but could not implement Redux Actions and Reducers for fetching from the mock API as I have limited experience with Redux and no prior experience with Saga, so those are two libraries I would need to learn!
-I also have a big college project due date approaching so I am short on time to be able to experiment with the libraries as of now (and I really love experimenting with new technologies)! :-)

-Again, thank you so much for taking out your valuable time to review my application and my solution for this exercise!
 Please do not hesitate to reach out to me if you need any further details, have any feedback or require any clarifications.